-Reasons to have the eyes checked are the aptitude test for the driver’s license and the occupational health regulation, which states that employees in some professions are examined by the company doctor to ensure that they are performing their job correctly.
+Reasons to have the eyes checked are the aptitude test for the driver’s license and the occupational health regulation, which states that employees in some professions are examined by the company doctor to ensure that they are able to perform their job correctly.

 Occupational health eye test

-The occupational health care is regulated in the occupational health ordinance, which specifies quite precisely which employees require which preventive care.
-This results from the risk assessment, which lists which risks and potential health hazards are present in the workplace.
-This results in what provision is offered and also mandatory.
+The occupational health care is regulated in the occupational health regulation, which specifies quite precisely which employees require which preventive care.
+The regulationresults from the risk assessment, which lists which risks and potential health hazards are present at the workplace.
+This results in what kind of provision is offered and is consequently mandatory.
 The employer invites to this occupational health screening.

-If the ability to see at the workplace is limited, this can reduce the performance of the employee and endanger him and others.
-In work areas with intensive screen work, guard duties, driving and control activities (bus driver, pilot, train driver) as well as operating activities in power plants or as an electrician, etc., good visual performance is required.
+A limited ability to see can affect and reduce the performance of the employee.
+It can even endanger him and others.
+In work areas with intensive screen work, guard duties, driving and control activities (bus driver, pilot, train driver) as well as in operating activities in power plants or work as an electrician, etc., good visual performance is required.
 An eye test at the company doctor’s office, which checks visual acuity, color recognition, spatial vision and retinal function, can detect disorders at an early stage.

 Eye test driving license

 In order to get a driver’s license, you also need an eye test.
-This is used to check whether you can withstand the demands of road traffic.
-This must take place at an officially recognized eye test center.
+This is used to check whether you can Suffice the demands of road traffic.
+The eye test must take place at an officially recognized eye test center.
 You need a certain level of vision to pass the driver’s license vision test.
 This is 0.7 – roughly 70 percent.

 Even if the eye test has been passed, it does not mean that glasses are not needed.
-If you yourself notice that you are just barely meeting the requirements, have had trouble and even difficulty seeing everything well, then you should have another eye test done on your own if possible to try to use vision aids to help with eye quality.
+If you yourself notice that you are just barely meeting the requirements, or if you have had trouble and even difficulty seeing everything well, then you should have another eye test done on your own and if possible try to use vision aids to help your eye quality.

 Make your appointment online today….